flexivrobotics/flexiv_ddk/README.md

 ### Install on Linux

-1. In a new Terminal, install compiler kit, CMake (with GUI), Python interpreter, and Python package manager:
+1. In a new Terminal, install compiler kit, CMake (with GUI):

-       sudo apt install build-essential cmake cmake-qt-gui python3 python3-pip -y
+       sudo apt install build-essential cmake cmake-qt-gui -y

-2. Choose a directory for installing C++ DDK library and all its dependencies.
+2. Choose a directory for installing DDK library and all its dependencies.
 This directory can be under system path or not, depending on whether you want DDK to be globally discoverable by CMake.
 For example, a new folder named ``ddk_install`` under the home directory.
 3. In a new Terminal, run the provided script to compile and install all C++ dependencies to the installation directory chosen in step 2:

        cd flexiv_ddk/thirdparty